 Invisalign is a type of clear, removable orthodontic appliance used to correct misaligned teeth.
 The aligners are designed to be almost invisible, so you can have straight teeth without anyone even knowing that you are wearing orthodontic equipment.

 Invisalign is removable, so unlike traditional braces, you can eat anything you want.
 These orthodontic appliances are also much less noticeable than braces, so they can be a good option if you are self-conscious about wearing braces.
+You can check out Dental House for invisalign saskatoon.

 While Invisalign is not as effective as traditional braces, it is a good choice if you have minor tooth misalignment or have a combination of tooth misalignment and crowding.